substack/hex-grid/readme.markdown

 ```

 We can tile the hex images in a tessellating pattern and recompute the
-tesselation when the window size changes:
+tesselation when the window size changes.

+When the mouse hovers over a hex tile, its opacity is set to 100%.

 ``` js
 var grid = require('hex-grid');